Keep updated with phanganist.com by following our Facebook page.

 In addition, there are a few things you should clarify before signing, including:

 And before you put your signature on the dotted line, there are things you should know.

 It's possible that the airport or land border you enter Thailand at will not be the one from which you exit.

 At the time of rental, you'll be able to tell the company where you'd like to leave the vehicle.
 Larger automobile rental agencies sometimes have multiple locations across the country, making it easy to choose a different drop-off location.
 However, some agencies charge a fee for this.

 Most of Thailand's car rental agencies will pick you up and drop you off at your hotel or airport, but you'll need to make arrangements in advance.
 This service is often complimentary unless you are beyond ten miles from the agency's office.

-Don't forget about insurance!
+Remember insurance!
 Make sure you and the rental car are covered in case of an accident before signing the contract and taking off.
 Unfortunately, car rental mishaps are a possibility in Thailand.
-Accidents, theft, or malfunctioning are all possibilities.
+Accidents, theft, or malfunction are all possibilities.

 Local car rental agencies usually provide at least some insurance coverage.
 However, few car rental agencies offer premium insurance that covers you fully in case of an accident or theft.
-Therefore, you may want to get supplemental insurance to protect yourself, the car, and any passengers in case the rental agency only provides the minimum liability coverage.
+Therefore, you may want supplemental insurance to protect yourself, the car, and any passengers if the rental agency only provides the minimum liability coverage.